Visit of Jung Bahadur Rana to Europe: Patna and Calcutta

 Jung Bahadur received a 19-gun salute by an English senior official while staying at Mahila Sahib.
 They reached Calcutta via Sundarban in 11 days.
 On arrival at Calcutta, he was welcomed by a crowd of around 125,000 people, along with English civil officials.
 A band and gun salute were present at the event.

 A feast was organized by the English governor general and in the following days a sight seeing tour of Calcutta was arranged to see the army camp, gardens and markets.
 He also visited Sri Jagannath temple where he donated NPR 1,000.
 After a few weeks, he took the SS Haddington steamship and set sail to Europe.

 The ship was 300 ft long and 75 ft wide.
 It carried about 1,200 passengers.
 Each passenger had a bed and three meals a day.
-A band provided entertainment onboard.
+A band provided entertainment on board.
 There were four cannons in board to protect against pirates.
 Jung Bahadur listened to Englishman's conversation and watched passengers dance on the ship.
 For entertainment, he shot about 300 rounds from his rifle every day to hit a bottle hung from the mast, sometimes competing with Englishmen.
 He even milked cows by himself to prevent impure food from entering his body.

 They refilled the board with supplies when they reached Chinapattan (modern Madras).
 He visited the local area before leaving for Ceylon (current Sri Lanka).